Zensight/extensionator/README.md

 ## Identity

-If you plan on generating a CRX (as opposed to just a zip file to upload somewhere), you need a private key so sign the extension with, and this is a BYOK (bring your own key) library.
+If you plan on generating a CRX (as opposed to just a zip file to upload somewhere), you need a private key to sign the extension with, and this is a BYOK (bring your own key) library.
 So first, you need a PEM file.
 If you have one, cool.
 If not, do this:

 ```
 openssl genrsa -out identity.pem 2048